collocations.org

 The Order of Merit is the highest civilian honour that can be conferred on someone.

-accept, pick up, receive, scoop, take, win
+accept, pick up, receive, scoop (BrE), take, win

-She has confirmed that she will accept the honour of a peerage. | It was the British who scooped the honours at last night''s Oscars.
+She has confirmed that she will accept the honour of a peerage.

-HONOUR + NOUN
+honour/honor + NOUN

-list, system
+list, system (both in the UK)

-He was made a life peer in the New Year''s honours list.
+He was made a life peer in the New Year's honours list.

 PHRASES